orsonteodoro/muslx32/README.txt

 Current goals:  get popular packages and necessary developer tools working on the platform/profile for widespread adoption.

 Why musl and x32 and Gentoo?
 Musl because it is lightweight.
 X32 because it reduces memory usage.
 Alpine Linux, an embedded mini distro, had Firefox tagging my USB for many tabs resulting in a big slow down.
 It was many times slower than the RAM based distros such as Linux Mint and Slax, so there was a motivation to work on muslx32 for Gentoo.
-Tiny Linux packages were pretty much outdated.
+Tiny Linux packages were pretty much outdated.  blueness said that he wouldn't make muslx32 as top priority or it wasn't his job to do it, so I decided to just do it myself.

 Disadvantages of this platform:  No binary packages work (e.g. spotify, genymotion, virtualbox, etc.).
 Some assembly optimizations are not enabled.
 Some assembly based packages don't work.
 It is not multilib.